derekarends/blockchain-developer-bootcamp-final-project/README.md

 ### Backend

-Run `yarn install` to download project dependencies
+- Run `yarn install` to download project dependencies
-In one console window run `npx hardhat node` to start the hardhat server In another console window run `npx hardhat run scripts/deploy.js --network localhost` to deploy the contracts Finally run `yarn dev` to start the server
+- In one console window run `npx hardhat node` to start the hardhat server
+- In another console window run `npx hardhat run scripts/deploy.ts --network localhost` to deploy the contracts
+- Copy the following values from the terminal window into `EnvVars.ts`
+  - AssetContract deployed address and replace value for `AssetContractAddress`
+  - LoanContract deployed address and replace value for `LoanContractAddress`
+  - NFT deployed address replace value for `NFTAddress`
+- Finally run `yarn dev` to start the server

 ### Browser

-Go to `http://localhost:3000` to experience eth-bay
+- Go to `http://localhost:3000` to experience eth-bay

 ## To Run Tests